minkymorgan/deap-er/docs/source/tutorials/using_the_toolbox.rst

 .. note::
     Some commonly used aliases, such as **mate**, **mutate**, **select**, **evaluate** and others, do have *abstract* references available, which enables IDE autocompletion support for them.
-Note that these references are *abstract* and must be overridden by the user before they can be used.
+Note that these references are *abstract* and must be implemented by the user before they can be used.

 .. code-block::